Learning Actionable Counterfactual Explanations in Large State Spaces: Experimental Results

 \subsection{The Data-driven CFE generators are Accurate and Resource-efficient}

-Our results demonstrate that the proposed data-driven CFE generators, operating under various information access constraints, such as no query access to the classifier or, in the case of the data-driven hl-id CFE generator, without knowledge of the cost and impact of actions on agent states; are scalable and accurately and efficiently produce CFEs, without requiring re-optimization of the generator (see Table~\ref{tab:accr_freq_main}(left) and Appendices~\ref{subsec:app_accurate_approximate}, \ref{sec:app_scalable_interpretable} and \ref{sec:app_var_info_accuracy}).
+Our results show that the proposed data-driven CFE generators are resource-efficient in terms of both limited information access and low computational overhead.
+These generators, without requiring re-optimization, accurately and efficiently generate CFEs for new agents after being trained under restrictive constraints such as no query access to the classifier or, in the case of the data-driven hl-id CFE generator, without knowledge of the cost and impact of actions on agent states.
+Refer to Table~\ref{tab:accr_freq_main}(left) and Appendices~\ref{subsec:app_accurate_approximate}, \ref{sec:app_scalable_interpretable}, and \ref{sec:app_var_info_accuracy}).

 In contrast to the overly specific low-level CFEs, which are generally unique to each agent, hl-continuous and hl-discrete CFEs are often optimal for a broad range of agents (refer to Figures~\ref{fig:main_figure1} and \ref{fig:all_whr_calprice} and Appendix Figure~\ref{fig:ap_scalability}).
 The removal of the need for re-optimization for each new agent, combined with the general applicability of the actions to agents, enhances the scalability of our proposed CFE generators compared to low-level generators.
 Additionally, because the actions in the hl-continuous and hl-discrete CFEs are both general and predefined, they are more transparent and easier to interpret (see Figure~\ref{fig:main_figure1}), making them cheaper and more desirable than the overly specific and unique low-level CFEs.